Trump White House To Pursue Legal Action Against Omarosa

 Sanders called Omarosa a “disgruntled” former employee, trying to profit from her time spent with Donald Trump.
 The media is to blame too, according to Donald Trump’s press secretary, since it has “given” Omarosa a “platform.”

-The Washington Post — published excerpts of Omarosa’s book, Unhinged: An Insider Account of the Trump White House, ahead of publication – described it as a “mix of unverified accusations and vivid, quote-filled exchanges.”
+The Washington Post — which published excerpts of Omarosa’s book, Unhinged: An Insider Account of the Trump White House, ahead of publication — described it as a “mix of unverified accusations and vivid, quote-filled exchanges.”

 Trump White House looking to purse legal action against Omarosa for secret recordings of Kelly: report https://t.co/P1tXLqtBw8 pic.twitter.com/Ih73RZEIKy